 Underneath: the male moth is yellow with black areas at the tips ofeach wing.

 The adult female has a length of about 1 cm.
-She is wingless, and has a large grey body with pink spots.
+She is wingless and flightless, and has a large grey body with pink spots.
 The female stays near her cocoon, and the male copulates with her there.

 The species may be found over much of the southern half of Australia, including: